 You may also notice common behavior problems in your dog such as jumping up, barking, or even aggression.
 The best way to correct any misbehavior is to interrupt it.
 Shift your dog's attention to something positive.
 Try running through cues that your dog has mastered followed by rewards.
 Keep your demeanor cool and confident, and be clear about what you mean.

 Positive reinforcement is the key to success.
 Do not punish your dog or become angry, as this will only cause confusion.
 You can try to hold your dog's attention with treats and enthusiasm, but know that it is time to end a session when your dog becomes bored or tired.
 Try to end sessions on a positive note.
 Eventually, successful training will be achieved with patience and consistency.

-If You Need Help With Dog Training
+Help With Dog Training

 Some people prefer to leave the training to the experts.
 You can find a professional dog trainer who offers private training sessions.
 Some trainers even offer online sessions.
 Many dog owners prefer to join a local dog obedience class so they will be under the supervision of a dog training instructor without the higher cost of private sessions.
 Plus, classes challenge your dog to learn around the distractions of other dogs.